A. K. Khandker: Controversy

 In response, Khandaker resigned from the Sector Commanders Forum.
-He was then declared a persona non grata in the district of Gazipur and pro-government lawyers demanded withdrawal of all of his titles.
-As a result of the uproar, he withdrawed that part and some other related parts of the book and also formally apologized to the nation for giving wrong information about Sheikh Mujib on 11 August 2019.
+He was then declared persona non grata in the district of Gazipur and pro-government lawyers demanded withdrawal of all of his titles.
+As a result of the uproar, he withdrew that part and some other related parts of the book and also formally apologized to the nation for giving wrong information about Sheikh Mujib on 11 August 2019.

+Illness and death

+Abdul Karim Khandker was admitted to Combined Military Hospital (Dhaka) on 7 December 2025 and died from old age complications on 20 December 2025 at the age of 95.

+His funeral prayers (namaz-e-janaza) and state funeral parade were held at the BAF Base Bashar Parade Ground (National Parade Ground) in Tejgaon, Dhaka.
+He was buried at the Shaheen Graveyard with state honors.